 The President (prezident) is the head of state.
 S/he is elected in a direct universal election for a term of five years, with one re-election possible.
-The powers of the President are mostly of representative and ceremonial nature.
+The powers of the President are mostly of a representative and ceremonial nature.
 The President appoints the Prime Minister and Members of Government and other public officials (e.g. judges).
-In most cases, the discretion of the President is limited and he is to appoint the person chosen by the relevant body (e.g. the candidates for judges elected by the Judicial Council or the members of Government chosen by the Prime Minister).
-However, the exact limits of such discretion are subject to an ongoing debate and have already led to several disputes between the President and other organs (most recently, a dispute regarding the discretion of the President in the appointment of the Prosecutor General elected by Parliament, which is currently pending before the Constitutional Court).
+The discretion of the President to appoint the person chosen by the relevant body (e.g. the candidates for judges elected by the Judicial Council or the members of Government chosen by the Prime Minister) is subject to an ongoing debate and has already led to several disputes between the President and other organs (most recently, a series of disputes regarding the discretion of the President in the appointment of judges of the Constitutional Court).
 The President also signs bills into law.
 He has the right of suspensive veto, which Parliament can override with a majority of all its members.
 The President is also the commander in chief of the armed forces.

 The first President of the independent Slovak Republic was Michal Kováč (1993 – 1998).
 The second President was Rudolf Schuster (1999 – 2004).
-The current president is Ivan Gašparovič, elected in 2004 and re-elected in 2009.
+The third President was Ivan Gašparovič, elected in 2004 and re-elected in 2009.
 The fourth President was Andrej Kiska (2014 – 2019).
 The current President is Zuzana Čaputová, the first female President of the Slovak Republic, elected in 2019.

 The Government (vláda) is the highest body of executive power.
 It consists of the Prime Minister, deputy prime ministers and ministers.
 The Government is politically responsible to the Parliament.
 After a general election, the President designates a potential Prime Minister.
 Upon the proposal of the designated Prime Minister, the President appoints other members of the Government.
 The Government as a body has to pass a vote of confidence by the Parliament within 30 days after its appointment.